Miami (OH) vs. Bowling Green NCAA Football Odds, Plays and Insights | November 16, 2021

 Bowling Green Stats and Trends

-- Bowling Green is 3-1 against the spread and 2-2 overall when the team scores more than 23.1 points.
+- Bowling Green is 3-1 against the spread and 2-2 overall in games when it records more than 23.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.